retroelec/T-HMI-C64/README.md

 #### Web keyboard

 The web keyboard requires the following libraries for a successful compilation: ArduinoJson, AsyncTCP, ESPAsyncWebServer and ESPAsyncDNSServer.
-The libraries AsyncTCP and ESPAsyncWebServer need to be installed from their respective GitHub pages, as the versions available in the standard Arduino Library Manager are outdated and incompatible with the current source code of this project.
+The libraries AsyncTCP, ESPAsyncWebServer and ESPAsyncDNSServer need to be installed from their respective GitHub pages, as the versions available in the standard Arduino Library Manager are outdated and incompatible with the current source code of this project.

 #### Compile code